Codex (Warhammer 40,000)

 Codex supplements provide additional rules for sub-factions of a parent army.
 These might include special characters or units and other special rules that are only available to that particular sub-faction.

 Rules for models produced by Forgeworld are available as part of the Imperial Armour series of books, also published by Forgeworld.
 Rules for models no longer supported by codices and supplements can be found in Warhammer Legends on the Warhammer Community website.

 Current Books

 Army Codices

 The range of codices is regularly updated with new editions of armies and occasionally new army codices.
 Codices designed for a prior edition of Warhammer 40,000 are still valid in the current edition, unless a later version has replaced it.
 Codex Supplements have their parent faction noted in brackets.

+11th Edition

+11th Edition was released in June 2026.